 snanam eva prasadhanam

-A person will be judged unholy if he does not have money, and hypocrisy will be accepted as virtue.
+A person will be judged unholy if he does not have money, and hypocrisy will be accepted as a virtue.
 Marriage will be arranged simply by verbal agreement, and a person will think he is fit to appear in public if he has merely taken a bath.

 dure vary-ayanam tirtham